 In this Division, unless the contrary intention appears —

-“emergency exit” means an exit other than the usual means of access to or egress from a place;
+emergency exit means an exit other than the usual means of access to or egress from a place;

-“filter self rescuer” means a unit of personal respiratory protective equipment which, when worn by the user, filters out carbon monoxide from the ambient air breathed through the filter;
+filter self rescuer means a unit of personal respiratory protective equipment which, when worn by the user, filters out carbon monoxide from the ambient air breathed through the filter;

-“self contained self rescuer” means a unit of personal respiratory protective equipment which provides the user with an independent source of respirable air, protecting the user from toxic or asphyxiant atmospheres.
+self contained self rescuer means a unit of personal respiratory protective equipment which provides the user with an independent source of respirable air, protecting the user from toxic or asphyxiant atmospheres.

 4.24.
 First aid equipment to be provided